ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 A decentralized system for issuing, verifying, and revoking digital certificates  for online course.
 Certificates are represented by hashes stored on-chain, ensuring tamper-proof verification and easy validation.

 ## Project Vision
-To provide a trustworthy and transparent method for online course providers to issue verifiable certificates, empowering students with proof of their accomplishments secured on blockchain.
+To provide a trustworthy and transparent method for online course providers to issue verifiable certificate, empowering students with proof of their accomplishments secured on blockchain.

 ## Key Features
 - Issue certificate with course name, student name, and certificate hash